toddharrison/5min2live/README.md

 * Uses the player level for progress through the challenges
 * Uses the XP bar as a 5 minute countdown timer
 * Message and audio alerts to players as they approach the deadline
 * The player may right-click with an item in hand to sacrifice it directly or, if that doesn't match, it will open an inventory for the sacrifice

 TODO
 ----

 * Built-in character switching doesn't handle inventory yet, only health, hunger, experience and location
 * Configure the refresh rate of the timer to allow server-specific adjustments
 * Debug ConcurrentModificationException in PlayerManager
 * Documentation and plugin usage
 * Regenerate the world at specific intervals or when there are no current players
-* Handle chests left by a player who restarts
 * Some placeable items (like flowers) prevent the Oni inventory from opening
 * Remove ability to enchant or repair items (would conflict with the game status indicators)
-* Disable PVP (optionally?)
 * Integrate scoreboard functionality
+* Provide a timeout feature when players are disconnected (not exit) before regeneration
+* Prevent creeper, tnt and enderman effects on the Oni platform